-Edasalonexent is a novel investigational drug for the treatment of Duchenne muscular dystrophy (DMD) that we designed to potentially benefit all boys suffering from DMD regardless of mutation type.
-Edasalonexent inhibits NF-κB.
-This approach is different from investigational methods that are mutation-specific that have the potential to treat small sub-sets of those affected by DMD.
+Edasalonexent is a novel investigational drug being evaluated as a potential treatment of Duchenne muscular dystrophy (DMD) that we designed to benefit all boys affected by DMD regardless of mutation type.

 Edasalonexent inhibits NF-κB, an important mechanism in DMD because NF-κB regulation plays a key role in skeletal muscle health and activated NF-κB is seen in boys affected with DMD prior to the clinical manifestations of their disease.
 In the placebo-controlled Phase 2 and open-label extension of the MoveDMD trial investigating the safety and efficacy of edasalonexent in boys enrolled at ages 4 to 7 affected with DMD (any confirmed mutation), edasalonexent preserved muscle function and substantially slowed DMD disease progression through 60 weeks of treatment compared to an off-treatment control.
 Consistent improvements in all assessments of muscle function were observed after more than a year of oral 100 mg/kg/day edasalonexent treatment compared to the rates of change in the pre-specified control period for boys prior to receiving edasalonexent treatment.
 Additionally, supportive changes in non-effort based measures of muscle health were seen, with significant longer-term reductions in muscle enzymes and C-reactive protein (CRP), supporting the durability of edasalonexent treatment effects.
 Edasalonexent has been well tolerated with no safety signals observed in the trial.
 The Phase 3 PolarisDMD clinical trial has been initiated and is underway.
 Top line results are expected in the second quarter of 2020.